zhullyb/monyhar/monyhar/docs/api_keys.md

 **For APIs that do not have a "Pricing" link, additional quota is not available for purchase.**

-## Polyfilling chrome.identity API in Your Chromium Derivative
+## Polyfilling chrome.identity API in Your Monyhar Derivative

-The default Chromium `chrome.identity.getAuthToken` API that extensions may call to obtain auth tokens will fail outside of Google Chrome as the implementation uses restricted APIs.
+The default Monyhar `chrome.identity.getAuthToken` API that extensions may call to obtain auth tokens will fail outside of Google Chrome as the implementation uses restricted APIs.

-A prototype CL for Chromium embedders might use to replace the implementation with one not dependent upon private APIs can be found attached to [this post](https://groups.google.com/a/monyhar.org/g/embedder-dev/c/tGCJ3QNVzYE).
+A prototype CL for Monyhar embedders might use to replace the implementation with one not dependent upon private APIs can be found attached to [this post](https://groups.google.com/a/monyhar.org/g/embedder-dev/c/tGCJ3QNVzYE).